-The stable outlook reflects our expectation that the district's tax base and local economy will remain strong, and continue to expand, over the next two years.
-Additionally, we anticipate that the district will maintain its recently strengthened financial profile.
+The stable outlook reflects our expectation that the district's tax base and local economy will remain strong and continue to expand.
+It further reflects our expectation that the district's financial position will remain consistent with rating level, supported by hold-harmless funding under the Student Success Funding Formula as well as substantial federal and state pandemic-related funding.